Coronavirus and sports: UEFA postpones Champions League matches | DW | 10.03.2020

 Real Madrid players are currently under quarantine after a basketball player tested positive for the virus.
 Juventus players are also under quarantine after Daniele Rugani was also diagnosed with the virus.

--- MLS has become the latest governing body to suspend the current season following the coronavirus pandemic.
+-- Major League Soccer has become the latest governing body to suspend the current season following the coronavirus pandemic.
 The American soccer league, which began its new season just two weeks ago, has called off play for the next month.

 -- ATP have announced that there will be a six-week suspension of the men's tennis tour.
 The WTA are yet to make an announcement on the women's tour, but are expected to follow suit.
 However, the WTA have confirmed the cancellation of the upcoming Miami Open.

--- 2. Bundesliga side Hannover 96 have announced that their entire team have been put in ‘homebound quarantine’ for 14 days after a second member of their first-team squad, Jannes Horn, tested positive for coronavirus.
+-- Second division side Hannover 96 have announced that their entire team have been put in "homebound quarantine" for 14 days after a second member of their first-team squad, Jannes Horn, tested positive for coronavirus.
 As a result, the club have requested their upcoming fixtures against Dynamo Dresden and VfL Osnabrück be postponed.

--- So far, we've not had any news to suggest the Bundesliga will be suspended, but a large number of games in Germany's top two flights, including the headline Ruhr derby in Dortmund, will be played without fans.
+-- So far, we've not had any news to suggest the Bundesliga will be suspended, but all fixtures in the top division, including the headline Ruhr derby in Dortmund, will be played without fans.

 -- UEFA have made a statement, but one that falls some way short of addressing immediate concerns over public health.
 No blanket ban on games or an extension on games behind played closed doors.
 Instead, a meeting via video link, on March 17 among its 'stakeholders' to discuss what to do next.